 Diarrhea

-This is the main symptom of giardia in cats.
-It is caused by the damage that the trophozoites do to the intestinal wall, as well as the improper digestion that occurs as a result.
+Diarrhea is the main symptom of giardia in cats.
+It is caused by the damage the trophozoites do to the intestinal wall, as well as the improper digestion that occurs as a result.

-The stool has a very foul smell, it is pale in color and is poorly formed because the food is insufficiently digested, which is viardiaisible - it is mucous, with noticeable fatty portions.
+The stool has a very foul smell, it is pale in color and is poorly formed because the food is insufficiently digested.
+It’s also common to notice excess mucus in the feces of infected cats.

 When Giardia in cats occurs for the first time, the diarrhea is acute, but its evolution can be continuous or intermittent.